lanxdrey19/rad-tunes/README.md

 Exclude artists from the punk genre and those genres that contain the letter p `http://localhost:3000/search?exclude=jazz&has=p`

 To add more terms, concatenate `&<query_term>=<genre>` at the end of the endpoint where `<query_term>` is either `includes`, `excludes`, `has`, and `hasnot`. `<genre>` is the genre or substring of the genre you want to include or exclude.

 Note that for a query, the user can only make only inclusion related or only exclusion related queries.
 For example, a query with both the include and exclude term is not valid.
 Likewise with a query with both the has and hasnot term.

 ## Assumptions Made

 - Users would like the freedom to make inclusion-related and exclusion-related queries.
 Hence, this is the reason why the valid query terms include: `includes`, `excludes`, `has`, and `hasnot`.
+However, the user can only make either an inclusion-related query (i.e. queries with only the query terms `include` or `has`) or an exclusion-related query (i.e. queries with only the query terms `exclude` or `hasnot`).
+If a user wants to include a certain genre, the assumption is that they want to exclude all the other genres.
+There could be potentially very many genres and this can make implementation on the client side very difficult.
+Moreover, if both inclusion and exclusion terms were included, it is unsure which should be prioritized as there can be conflicts.
 - Any error that occurs that is not related to the users entering invalid queries will be hidden (i.e. return a 500 a server error).
 While it might not be directly an error with the server, it is to hide implementation details to the client which can be sensitive.
 The assumption is that this endpoint will be used by a client and implementation details should not be revealed.
 The client is most likely a front-end application.
 - Minimal implementation is needed on the client, i.e. the front-end application, to support the filtering of artists via a music genre.
 Hence, it is expected that most of the implemntation and validation is done in the Rad Tunes API.
 Hence, this is the reason why the Rad Tunes API throws a few 400 errors if the endpoint called is not valid.
 - A list of valid artists and their respective genres will be returned.
 It is up to the client to decide how they will use/format the information they requested.
 Also, since artists of more than one genres can be returned, this information needs to be retained.